+Future Plans:

-- Future Plans: https://arxiv.org/abs/2105.11575 - Study all sources of systematic uncertainties - Techniques of compensation and control for spin coherent and decoherent detunes due to background magnetic fields, imperfections, and beam emittances are under consideration by several collaborations - ST ring concept could potentially be extended to low-energy polarized proton, deuteron, and muon beams using electric/magnetic or all-electric rings of comparable dimensions to those described here for electrons, although for this all-electric design, it is harder to create a substantial modulation of $\gamma$ for heavy particles
+- Explore bunched beam to address systematic uncertainties - Techniques of compensation and control for spin coherent and decoherent detunes due to background magnetic fields, imperfections, and beam emittances are under consideration.
+In particular, an intriguing possibility of implementing Spin Echo trick. - ST ring concept could potentially be extended to low-energy polarized proton, deuteron, and muon beams using electric/magnetic or all-electric rings of comparable dimensions to those described here for electrons, although for this all-electric design, it is harder to create a substantial modulation of γ for heavy particles